hynek/structlog/docs/loggers.rst

 This big red box is also what separates immutable local from mutable global data.

-.. [*] Gevent's monkeypatching `automatically <http://www.gevent.org/gevent.monkey.html>`_ adapts thread local storage to greenlet local storage.
+.. [*] Special care has been taken to detect and support greenlets properly.

 .. _OrderedDict: http://docs.python.org/2/library/collections.html#collections.OrderedDict